-Answer: Good news!
-Yes, you can absolutely freeze hummus!
-In fact, I do it all the time because I make a huge batch, save a little to eat for the week and then I freeze the rest.
+Good news!
+You can absolutely freeze hummus.
 Freezing hummus is as easy as freezing any other foods.
 You just have to follow a few guidelines to prevent spoilage.

 Freeze your hummus in an airtight, freezer-safe container and make sure you don't fill it all the way to the top because it will expand as it freezes.
 Some people prefer to freeze it in many small containers for individual servings and portion control.
 This works great if you only want enough hummus for a snack or to spread on a sandwich but definitely not the best option if, let's say, a group of friends drops by.

 Once you do thaw your hummus, it should be eaten within 5-7 days.
-Frozen hummus can keep in the freezer for at least 6 months, but I wouldn't go longer than a year.
+Frozen hummus can keep in the freezer for at least 6 months, but don't longer than a year.